Lou Dobbs Tonight: Regular features

-One regular feature on the show was "Exporting America", in which Dobbs documented the American companies that had outsourced jobs to overseas facilities, as well as those businesses that had taken special steps to keep jobs on U.S. soil.
-Dobbs had compiled a list of companies that had outsourced that he had posted on the show's website and occasionally repeated on the air.
-Dobbs frequently criticized U.S. international trade policy as insufficiently protecting American jobs, advocating in favor of what many consider to be economic protectionism in contrast to free trade.
-As part of his criticism of globalization, Dobbs often noted that the United States is running trade deficits with virtually every major trading partner it has, especially China.
-As well, the journalist has published a book titled Exporting America: Why Corporate Greed Is Shipping American Jobs Overseas detailing the individuals and interests behind the exporting of U.S. jobs overseas.
+One regular feature on the show was "Exporting America", in which Dobbs documented American companies that outsourced jobs to overseas facilities, as well as those businesses that took special steps to keep jobs on U.S. soil.
+He compiled a list of companies that had outsourced, and he posted it on the show's website and occasionally repeated it on the air.
+Dobbs frequently criticized U.S. international trade policy, saying that it insufficiently protected American jobs, and advocated what many consider economic protectionism in contrast to free trade.
+As part of his criticism of globalization, he often noted that the United States runs trade deficits with virtually every major trading partner it has, especially China.
+The journalist also published a book titled Exporting America: Why Corporate Greed Is Shipping American Jobs Overseas, detailing the individuals and interests behind exporting U.S. jobs overseas.

-Another regular feature was "Broken Borders", which highlighted what Dobbs considered to be the problems and costs associated with illegal immigrants, and the inefficiencies in the U.S. Border Patrol and immigration policies in general.
+Another regular feature was "Broken Borders", which highlighted what Dobbs considered to be the problems and costs associated with illegal immigrants and the inefficiencies in the U.S. Border Patrol and immigration policies in general.
 Dobbs has remained consistent on this view on the Fox Business Network as well.

 Correspondents and production

-Kitty Pilgrim was a correspondent for the CNN version of the program, and the most frequent substitute anchor when Dobbs was not on.
-Other reporters attached to CNN's Lou Dobbs Tonight included Dana Bash, Lisa Sylvester and Suzanne Malveaux.
+Kitty Pilgrim was a correspondent for the CNN version of the program and the most frequent substitute anchor when Dobbs was not on.
+Other reporters attached to CNN's Lou Dobbs Tonight included Dana Bash, Lisa Sylvester, and Suzanne Malveaux.
 The show was broadcast live from CNN's New York studios, located in the Time Warner Center.
 The Fox Business version of the program originated from Studio B at the News Corp.
 Building, then towards the end, from a home studio on Dobbs' farm in Wantage Township in Sussex County, New Jersey.

 Ratings

-Its highest-rated show in 2008 was the day after the presidential election—two million viewers, according to Nielsen Media Research data.
-At Fox Business, he had maintained a multi-year lead as the top business program in his time slot and overall on television.
+The program's highest-rated show in 2008 was the day after the presidential election—two million viewers, according to Nielsen Media Research data.
+At Fox Business, the show maintained a multi-year lead as the top business program in its time slot and overall on television.